MohitRanjan2433/Hotel-Booking-Service/README.md

 5. Protected routes for admin operations

 ##Prerequisites
-Node.js
+1.Node.js
-MongoDB
+2.MongoDB
-Postman (for testing the API)
+3.Postman (for testing the API)

 ##Installation
 *Clone the repository: